Adeshwasane04/FrontEnd-Development/README.md

 ```
 -Closures

-what is closure?
+Defination: closure is  a function who return another function and uses the any variable of the parent function.

-answer:closure is  a function who return another function and uses the any variable of the parent function.
+ex:
 ```

 function abc()